mhmoodlan/mhmoodlan.github.io/_posts/2020-07-17-arabic-font-classification.md

 This section discusses the data problems related to Arabic VFR and the measures taken to solve them.

 **<u>Data scarcity</u>** Having a clean real-world representative dataset is the corner stone of success in tackling any machine learning problem.
 As mentioned earlier, there are no relevant Arabic fonts datasets other than KAFD.
 Although KAFD is not perfectly suitable for this particular task, it can be used, if available, in unsupervised pretraining.
 One strong reason for this lack of datasets is that real world data sources for Arabic fonts are not easily accessible.
 For the task at hand, these resources include old books containing handwritten text in various Arabic fonts.
-Only a small number of such books are digitalized and made available online, which limits datasets creation only to those who have direct access to physical copies.
+Only a small number of such books are digitized and made available online, which limits dataset creation only to those who have direct access to physical copies.

 Fortunately, I own a book titled *"The Rules of Arabic Calligraphy"* by Hashem Al-Khatat - 1986, which covers 6 Arabic fonts, namely: Thuluth, Nasikh, Nastaliq (Farsi), Diwani, Ruqaa, and Ijaza.
 Another book I found online is titled *"Ottman Fonts"* by Muhammad Amin Osmanli Ketbkhana, which is most probably written in Turkish back when they used Arabic letters.
 The fact that these two books are in different languages (the first is in Arabic and the second in Turkish) ensures that the learned model won't be biased towards one langauge or another, which is desierable since classifying fonts is content independent and style dependent.
 So for example the same word (content) written in two different fonts (style) should be classified into two different classes corresponding to the fonts they were written in.

-Eventhough these books cover multiple fonts, however, extracting images from them generates only 250 images per font.
-This small number of samples makes learning, even when using shallow machine learning models, subject to sever overfitting or in some cases not learning at all, as is the case when using deep models.
+Even though these books cover multiple fonts, extracting images from them generates only 250 images per font.
+This small number of samples makes learning, even when using shallow machine learning models, subject to severe overfitting or in some cases no learning at all, as is the case when using deep models.

 Another thing to take into account is that we can only use images of fonts that have available digital typefaces, in order to be able to synthesis data of that particular font.
 In this work, two fonts satisfy this condition: Ruqaa and Nastaliq (Farsi) with their digital counterparts: [Aref Ruqaa](https://github.com/alif-type/aref-ruqaa){:target="_blank"} and [Iran Nastaliq Web](https://github.com/font-store/font-IranNastaliq){:target="_blank"} respectively.
 Therefore, our real world data constitutes of 516 images distributed between 2 classes with ~250 images each, which were manually extracted at 200×200px and then resized to 100×100px using GIMP.
 The text in the extracted images varies in its font size, position, and whether it represents whole or partitions of words.